liamwalsh1980/Milestone-Project-3/README.md

 ### Delete Genre function

 I added a python function called 'delete_genre' in the app.py file for the admin user to be able delete any genre already added by clicking the 'Delete' button within the manage genres page (genres.html) which is only available to the admin user.
-The function uses the app.route decorator with the genre_id from MongoDB in parentheses and variable i created called genre_id using ankle brackets I.e., <genre_id>.
+The function uses the app.route decorator with the genre_id from MongoDB in parentheses and variable I created called genre_id using ankle brackets I.e., <genre_id>.
 By using the
 .remove method, the _id from MongoDB, ObjectId from MongoDB with the genre_id inside curly brackets, the admin user will be able to delete any genre already added.
 I also included a flash message to indicate to the admin user that the genre they wanted to delete has been successfully deleted.
 The flash message displays in the 'Genres' page as this is where the user is taken after a genre is deleted.
 I used the redirect import to achieve this.
 I then made sure that the relevant url_for link was added to the genres.html page for the delete button to work.

 This Delete genre function is the 'D' for delete thats part of the CRUD convention.